-Our compensation programme is a key component of our talent management strategy and incentivises forward-looking activities that generates long term sustainable value.
+Our compensation programme is a key component of our talent management strategy and incentivises forward-looking activities that generate long-term sustainable value.
 The Company's remuneration packages offered to staff are designed to attract, retain and motivate high quality employees.
 Both fixed and variable remuneration is offered.
 Fixed remuneration is given in the form of a base salary and is determined taking into account an individual's experience and qualifications.

 A small number of sales staff receive commissions based on sales achieved.
 Variable remuneration is discretionary and takes the form of a cash bonus and is available to all staff.
 Three factors that impact the variable remuneration are market position, individual performance and the Group's ability to meet its financial and strategic targets.
-The granting of restricted Group stock is at the discretion of the Compensation Committee of the Group Board of Directors.
+The granting of restricted Group stock is at the discretion of the People Compensation and Governance Committee of the Group Board of Directors.
 When determining stock distributions, consideration is given to further enhance the Group's ability to retain the services of key employees.

 Comprehensive salary reviews are conducted as part of the annual performance appraisal process.
-The Human Resource department ensures that remuneration is internally equitable and aligned with market competitive compensation levels.
+The Human Resource department ensures that remuneration is internally equitable and aligned with marketcompetitive compensation levels.

-The Compensation Committee of the Group Board of Directors is empowered to review and approve key compensation policies on behalf of the Group and to ensure that such policies provide total compensation which is competitive in the marketplace.
-The role of the Compensation Committee Board is annual review and approval of the Company's remuneration and compensation policies.
+The People Compensation and Governance Committee of the Group Board of Directors is empowered to review and approve key compensation policies on behalf of the Group and to ensure that such policies provide total compensation that is competitive in the marketplace.
+The role of the People Compensation and Governance Committee is the annual review and approval of the Company's remuneration and compensation policies.
 This includes the executive total compensation plan structure, short-term incentive compensation plans, review of performance evaluations and equity-based plans to the Company's executive officers and other designated senior officers.
 Additionally, the Board is charged with oversight of plans for the executive officer (CEO) and senior officers' development and succession.

-The Company has not established a separate Remuneration Committee and therefore maintains a Remuneration Policy which is set by and similar to that of the Group.
-The Company has three Independent Non-Executive Directors who receive a fixed fee which has no variable or performance-related elements.
-The remaining Executive Directors are employees of the Company or from the Group and therefore, are remunerated based on their employment contract.
+The Company has not established a separate Remuneration Committee and therefore maintains a Remuneration Policy, which is set by and similar to that of the Group.
+The Company has four Independent Non-Executive Directors who receive a fixed fee that has no variable or performance-related elements.
+The remaining Executive Directors are employees of the Company or from the Group and are therefore remunerated based on their employment contract.
 The Executive Directors receive no additional remuneration or share options based upon their role as Directors.

-During the year the Company paid a dividend of £3,089,380 to the Group and Management Fees of £350,000.
+During the year, the Company did not pay a dividend to the Group (£3,089,380 paid in 2017) but management fees have been paid in the amount of £350,000.
 There were no other material transactions with shareholders.